-Article 8 Regulatory body
+Article 8 Regulatory Body

-Article 8 (1)Establishment of the regulatory body
+Article 8 (1) Establishment of the regulatory body

-- Legal foundations and statute of the regulatory body; - Mandate, mission and tasks; - Authorities and responsibilities; - Organizational structure of the regulatory body; - Development and maintenance of human resources over the past three years; - Measures to develop and maintain competence; - Developments with respect to financial resources over the past three years; - Statement of adequacy of resources; - (Quality) management system of the regulatory body; - Openness and transparency of regulatory activities; - External technical support, if appropriate; - Advisory committees, if appropriate.

-Article 8 (2)Status of the regulatory body

-- Place of the regulatory body in the governmental structure; - Reporting obligations (to the parliament, government, specific ministries); - Means by which effective separation of the regulatory body from the agencies responsible for promotion of nuclear energy is ensured.
+- Legal foundations and statute of the regulatory body; - Mandate, mission and tasks; - Authorities and responsibilities; - Organizational structure of the regulatory body;

+- Development and maintenance of human resources over the past three years; - Measures to develop and maintain competence; - Developments with respect to financial resources over the past three years; - Statement of adequacy of resources; - (Quality) management system of the regulatory body; - Openness and transparency of regulatory activities including actions taken to improve transparency and communication with the public; - External technical support, if appropriate; - Advisory committees, if appropriate. - Article 8 (2) Status of the regulatory body - Place of the regulatory body in the governmental structure; - Reporting obligations (to the parliament, government, specific ministries); - Means by which effective separation is ensured between the functions of the regulatory body and those of any other body or organization concerned with the promotion or utilization of nuclear energy, and means by which independence of the regulatory body in making its safety-related decisions is assured.

-Article 9 Responsibility of the licence holder
+Article 9 Responsibility of the Licence Holder

-- Formulation in the legislation (quotation) assigning the prime responsibility for safety to the licence holder; - Description of the main means by which the licence holder discharges the prime responsibility for safety; - Description of the mechanism by which the regulatory body ensures that the licence holder discharges its prime responsibility for safety.
+- Formulation in the legislation (quotation) assigning the prime responsibility for safety to the licence holder; - Description of the main means by which the licence holder discharges the prime responsibility for safety; - Description of the mechanism by which the regulatory body ensures that the licence holder discharges its prime responsibility for safety; - Description of the mechanisms whereby the licence holder maintains open and transparent communication with the public; - Description of the mechanism by which the Contracting Party ensures that the licence holder of the nuclear installation has appropriate resources (technical, human, financial) and powers for the effective on-site management of an accident and mitigation of its consequences.

-Article 10 Priority to safety
+Article 10 Priority to Safety

-- Overview of the Contracting Party's arrangements and regulatory requirements regarding policies and programmes to be used by the licence holder to prioritize safety in activities for design, construction and operation of nuclear installations, including: - safety policies, - safety culture programmes and development, - arrangements for safety management, - arrangements for safety monitoring and self-assessment, - independent safety assessments, - a process oriented (quality) management system. - Measures taken by licence holders to implement arrangements for the priority of safety, such as those above and any other voluntary activities and good practices; - Regulatory processes for monitoring and oversight of arrangements used by the licence holders to prioritize safety; - Means used by the regulatory body to prioritize safety in its own activities.
+- Overview of the Contracting Party's arrangements and regulatory requirements regarding policies and programmes to be used by the licence holder to prioritize safety in activities for design, construction and operation of nuclear installations, including:

+- safety policies,

+- safety culture programmes and development,

+- arrangements for safety management,

+- arrangements for safety monitoring and self-assessment, - independent safety assessments, - discussion on measures to improve safety culture, - a process oriented (quality) management system. - Measures taken by licence holders to implement arrangements for the priority of safety, such as those above and any other voluntary activities, examples of Good Practices and safety culture achievements; - Regulatory processes for monitoring and oversight of arrangements used by the licence holders to prioritize safety; - Means used by the regulatory body to prioritize safety in its own activities.

-Article 11 Financial and human resources
+Article 11 Financial and Human Resources